teleivo/puppet-openmrs-radiologydcm4chee/README.md

 So make sure you have fully completed the setup as described above and issue the following commands
 ```
 vagrant package --output openmrs-radiologydcm4chee.box
-vagrant box add openmrs-radiologydcm4chee openmrs-radiologydcm4chee.box
+vagrant box add openmrs-radiologydcm4chee.box --name openmrs-radiologydcm4chee
 ```

-To setup a new VM using your custom box go to a new directory and execute
+To setup a new VM using your custom box, create a new directory and in it execute
 ```
 vagrant init openmrs-radiologydcm4chee
 ```